-While we may not share the same holy days, and many of us aren’t religious, respect for sacred time makes good business sense.
+While we may not share the same holy days, and many of us aren’t religious, understanding the connection between faith and calendars makes good business sense.
 Avoid insensitive scheduling and build credibility with employees, vendors, and customers onsite and online.
 Sensitivity generates good will year round.
 The trustworthiness you establish helps offset unintended mistakes.
 So check your calendars and enjoy a few apples and honey!

 For more information on calendars and religious diversity CLICK – Religious Diversity at Work

 - We’re lost in space – by Deborah Levine - October 12, 2019